JorisMeester/matching-application/README.md

 ## Table of contents
 * Install
+* Getting it to work
 * Languages and frameworks being used
+* MongoDB Data structure
+* Resources

 ## Install
 To install the Matching Application start by cloning this repository with Git (you need to have Git installed on your machine).
 Navigate to the directory where you want to install and enter the following in the terminal: